impermeable/waterproof-vscode/README.md

 ## Installation on Windows

 ### Step 1: Dependencies installer
-Download and execute the bundled installer `Installer.name.exe` from the [release page](http://github.com/impermeable/waterproof/releases) **Update link to vscode release page as well as installer name, currently incorrect**.
+Download and execute the bundled installer `Waterproof-dependencies-installer-v2.1.0+8.17.exe` from the [release page](https://github.com/impermeable/waterproof-dependencies-installer/releases/tag/v2.1.0%2B8.17)
 **Note:** do not change the default installation location, otherwise Waterproof will not work.

 ### Step 2: Install the vscode extension